TO FEEL by Murray Hidary

 To rest inside the ache itself,

-in its contraction, its density,
+in its contraction,

-Until it widens,
+until it widens,

 softens,

-To be porous to the world,
+To be porous to the world;

 a flute the wind insists